-As managers look to explorer new methods to market their funds a number of email and marketing products and platforms are being used that have not been scrutinised for compliance relating to the finance sector – specifically for hedge funds and asset managers.
+As managers look to explore new methods to market their funds a number of email and marketing products and platforms are being used that have not been scrutinised for compliance relating to the finance sector – specifically for hedge funds and asset managers.

 As more and more products become available to send marketing material, performance details and fact sheets for hedge funds and asset managers, a study conducted by newly created Hedge Fund Marketing Index, looked at a number of vendors to see how these products fulfilled the legal and compliance requirements for hedge fund marketing and asset management marketing.

 Specifically, the study looked at the Securities and Exchange Commission (SEC) Rule 17a-4 which describes stringent rules that govern the storage of all electronic messages including e-mail and instant messages for its members.
 Whilst most suppliers continually speak about CAN-SPAM regulations the Securities and Exchange Commission (SEC) Rule 17a-4 is the most important one.
 Under the rule, electronic records must be preserved exclusively in a non-rewriteable and non-erasable format.
 This interpretation clarifies that managers must employ a storage system that prevents alteration or erasure of the records for their required retention period.